UniAP2022/UniAP/README.md

-Transcript: "you took a think you took a there was not in wone family anlong there acquaintidos who had reared and supported of boy accidentally found it their door took a think you took a thinke not thing you wan  the on e man who as arigin was unknowhon yo took a think you took our father had no mor took at think you time ot the squire of de parish couldno children you took a thing".
+Transcript: "uldn't from they would new as not win family among  their acquaintant roh scho had t reared and some ported an they accidentally found at vendorm an they wouldn't from they wouldn't not onrun young than whose arigen was on knoone from they wouldn't from the carfather had now thy ware an they wouldn't from and at the squired of the parish we now children  from they wouldn't".

 ### single word containing multiple vowel phonemes
 Origin audio (5703-47198-0056 in Librispeech):